RoboSats/robosats/docs/_pages/docs/03-understand/07-wallets.md

 ### LND (CLI Interface)
 Raw, it shows exactly what is happening and what it knows "IN_FLIGHT".
 It is not user friendly and therefore not recommended to interact with Robosats by beginners.
 However, everything works just.
 If you are using LNCLI regularly, you will find no issue to use it with RoboSats.

+### Core Lightning / CLN (CLI Interface)
+Works as expected.
+The `lightning-cli pay <invoice>` command does not conclude while the payment is pending, but can use `lightning-cli paystatus <invoice>` to monitor the state.

-### Zeus (Mobile, LND remote backend)
+### Zeus (Mobile, LND, CLN, Eclair remote backend)
-It is an interface to LND.
+It is an interface to LND, CLN and Eclair.
 It works as expected.
 It is extremely misleading with a full red screen "TIME OUT" a few seconds after sending the HTLC.
 Yet, if the user checks on the website, the invoice is correctly locked.

 ### Muun (Mobile)
 Muun plays same nicely with hold invoices as Blixt or LND.
 You can be a seller in RoboSats using Muun and the user experience will be great.
 However, Muun is _fee siphoning attacking_ any sender to Muun wallet.
 There is a mandatory hop trough a private channel with a fee of +1500ppm.
 RoboSats will strictly not route a buyer payout for a net loss.
 Given that RoboSats trading fees are 0.2% and it needs to cover the routing fees, **RoboSats will never find a suitable route to a Muun wallet user**.

 ### Phoenix (Mobile)
 Phoenix worked well when full trade pipeline was limited to 10 hours.
 Now that it is 24 hours of public order plus 24 hours for the fiat exchange step it will not allow users lock the bond (`Cannot add htlc (...) reason=expiry too big`).
 Might become compatible with RoboSats again once trades are shortened.